Why Monadic IO?

 In Haskell we are more accustomed with the monadic bind operator

-to build a monadic expression of type
+>>= to build a monadic expression of type

-from m a
+m b from m a and a continuation

-.
+a -> m b.
 There are two ways to build m d

-, fab :: a -> m b
+from ma :: m a, fab :: a -> m b and

-fbc :: b -> m c
+fbc :: b -> m c:: c -> m d:

 - either

-ma >>= fab >>= fbc
+ma >>= fab >>= fbc - or

 ma >>= (\a -> fab a >>= fbc)

-tells us that these two are
+Associativity for >>= tells us that these two are

 equal.
-This is equivalent with associativity of join
+This is equivalent with associativity of join which

 we expressed above in the form

-. join == join . fmap join) :: m (m (m a)) -> m a (join
+(join . join == join . fmap join) :: m (m (m a)) -> m aNote that associativity of >>= bind expresses the

 associativity of building a monadic expression, while join

-expresses associativity of assembling it from m (m (m a)
+expresses associativity of assembling it from m (m (m a).

 These two are equivalent: each of the associativity law implies the